Oh, look at all those beautiful zinnias!

 When the most curious thing happened!

-I took my pine cone and flipped it over.
+I took my pine cone as you see below and flipped it over.

-Only to reveal a zinnia on the bottom side.
+Only to reveal a zinnia on the bottom side of the cone, as seen below.

 I gasped really, I was so surprised.